Michael Joseph Savage: Legacy

 Michael Joseph Savage is admired from many sides of the political spectrum and is known as the architect of the New Zealand welfare state.
 His Labour government provided the foundations of the post-war consensus, based upon the assumption that full employment would be maintained by Keynesian policies and that a greatly enlarged system of social services would be created.

 He is considered by academics and historians to be one of New Zealand's greatest and most revered prime ministers.
-Often called "Everybody's Uncle", his genial and charismatic personality, and his skills as an orator, were largely responsible for public acceptance of his government's radical policies.
+Savage's genial personality led to him often being called "everybody's uncle", which along with his skills as an orator was largely responsible for public acceptance of his government's radical policies.
 Exemplifying his enthusiasm for his government's policies, Savage personally assisted a family in Fife Lane, Miramar, Wellington, to move their furniture into the first of the government's 1930s state houses.

 The iconic 1935 portrait of Savage was hung in many New Zealand homes in the 1930s and 1940s, and previous prime minister Jacinda Ardern had a framed copy in her Beehive office.
 In December 2020, the original negative of the portrait was discovered in Te Papa's collections.

 Savage served as patron of the New Zealand Rugby League.

 Savage was awarded the title of "New Zealander of the Century" by The New Zealand Herald in 1999.